zapier/visual-builder/docs/_docs/faq.md

 }
 ```

-The user's Zap will error unexpectedly when they try to add the person to their CRM because "Job Title" is a required field but there's no data in it.
+The user's Zap will error unexpectedly when they try to add the person to their CRM because `job_title` is a required field in the CRM but there's no data in it.
 Because this result is confusing, there are several [integration checks](./integration-checks-reference) that require sample and live data to match.

 ### Output Fields